My journey with Splunk Connect for Kafka.

 web index with

-You will need to know the URL of Splunk’s HEC endpoint (which I assume you already have running) and a HEC token that can be used (i.e. already configured on Splunk side).
+You will need to know the URL of Splunk’s HEC endpoint (which I assume you already have running) and a HEC token to use (i.e. already configured on Splunk side).

 Now let’s run this REST API call,